Watershed recognizes influential ceramic artists who are innovators, leaders, and mentors within the clay community by honoring them as Legends.

 Val’s pottery is recognized internationally and has received many awards and honors, and is represented in the collections of many public and private museums and galleries in the USA – including the Smithsonian, the Brooklyn Museum of Art, Cooper-Hewitt, and the Everson.
 His honors include recognition from Alfred University, from New York State and from NCECA for his role as a teacher.
 He is a Fellow of the American Craft Council and of NCECA where he was a founding member and a past president, and is a recipient of grants from the National Endowment of the Arts, Fulbright, Archie Bray Foundation and the University of Wolverhampton, England.

-William Daley (b.
-1925) began his art career on the G.I.
+William Daley (1925-2022) began his art career on the G.I.
 Bill after World War II, earning a B.S. degree at the Massachusetts College of Art and an M.A. degree at Columbia University.
 Daley has consistently demonstrated that his thin-walled vessels in concave and convex shapes can be made into architectonic objects.
 He hand-builds all objects and leaves them unglazed so as not to diminish their angles and lines.
 Surface areas are burnished to offer tonal variations in the clay.
 From 1957 to 1990, Daley was a professor of ceramics and industrial design at the University of the Arts in Philadelphia.
 He is represented by Helen W. Drutt English.

 Ruth Duckworth (1919-2009) began her training and career as an artist in England after fleeing Nazism in her home country Germany.
 She first attended Liverpool School of Art (1936-1940), and later continued her education at the Central School of Arts & Crafts, London, where she also taught from 1959-1964.
 Ruth came to the US to teach at the University of Chicago in 1964 and remained in the states since.